HHS/TANF-app/docs/Compliance.md

 That said, all of these ATO processes all map back to the NIST 800-53 controls, so if you decide on a different ATO package, you ought to be able to use the GSA LATO compliance data to help speed your ATO journey along.

+*NOTE:*  This is an *example* here.
+We are expecting much of this documentation to be rewritten or significantly extended by the vendor as they develop the TANF application and work with the HHS ISSO and their particular ATO package.

 ## Compliance Masonry